daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Evil cannot create it can only corrupt - J.R.R Tolkien
+subtitle: Time and tide wait for no man - Lilly Roth
 ---

 My name is Roland Urbano.
-I have the following qualities:

-- I write Go
+- I write Go.
-- I automate things
+- I automate things.
+- I have a strong opinion.
+- I love video games.

-What else do you need?
+What else do you need to know?

 ### My story

-To be told one day.
+One day, I'll take the time to tell my story.
+Please be patient.